Bird feeders are extremely popular devices that gardeners and wildlife enthusiasts love to place in their gardens.

 - This is an extremely durable product, and the manufacturer has produced it to a very high standard.

-- It holds a large capacity of bird food.
+- It holds a large capacity for bird food.

 - The rotor battery is long-lasting and rechargeable.